Using relationships

 In the Cozy-Client schema¶

-Cozy-client knows about these relations with the schema you provide at initialization:
+Cozy-client knows how to handle these relations thanks to the schema you provide at initialization:

 Relation types¶